Office chair vs gaming chair – which is best for ergonomics?

 2. Ergonomics

-There are exceptions of course, and some of the best gaming chairs offer the same level of lumbar support as the best office chairs.
-For example, when we reviewed the Secretlab TITAN Evo 2022 chair, we loved its adjustable features like the lumbar support and backrest, which helped retain good posture.
+There are exceptions, of course, and some of the best gaming chairs offer the same level of lumbar support as the best office chairs.
+For example, when our writer reviewed the Secretlab TITAN Evo 2022 chair, she loved its adjustable features like the lumbar support and backrest, which helped retain good posture.
 On the whole, though, for effective lumbar support, a good office chair will usually be the better bet.

-Something else to note is that any gaming chairs have a raised front lip on the seat of the chair.
-This very slightly inclines the legs: not the best position for long periods sitting.
-Office chairs, on the other hand, tend to have a 90 degree waterfall edge, ensuring your feet stay flat on the ground.
+Something else to note is that several gaming chairs are designed to have a raised front lip on the seat of the chair.
+This very slightly inclines the legs, which is not the best position for long periods of sitting.
+Office chairs, on the other hand, tend to have a 90-degree waterfall edge, ensuring your feet stay flat on the ground.

 Furthermore, office chairs often include head support and more adjustability than gaming chairs: the X4 Executive leather chair is a good example.
-And adjustability means there's most chance of being to configure the chair so it perfectly fits your shape and build.
+And adjustability means there's a good chance of being able to configure the chair so it perfectly fits your shape and build.

 3. Durability

 Which is likely to last longer: an office chair or a gaming chair?
-We'd argue this question doesn't have an obvious answer, because it's very much on a case-by-case basis.
+I'd argue this question doesn't have an obvious answer, because it's very much on a case-by-case basis.

-On the one hand, many gaming chairs are made from fairly durable faux leather, and this tends of be of higher quality if you pay for a more expensive option.
-On the other gand, office chairs with mesh backs tend to last long, and more expensive options will usually have studier structures and better quality casters.
+On the one hand, many gaming chairs are made from fairly durable faux leather, and this tends to be of higher quality if you pay for a more expensive option.
+On the other hand, office chairs with mesh backs tend to last long, and more expensive options will usually have sturdier structures and better quality casters.

 In short, the amount of money you're spending on a chair and its overall build quality will ultimately be a more important factor for durability than what type of chair it is.